yyyar/gobetween/README.md

 * `$ make deps`
 * `$ make run`

-### Debug and test
+### Debug and Test
-Run several web servers for test in different terminals:
+Run several web servers for tests in different terminals:

 * `$ python -m SimpleHTTPServer 8000`
 * `$ python -m SimpleHTTPServer 8001`

-Put `localhost:8000` and `localhost:8001` to static_list of static discovery in config file, then test:
+Put `localhost:8000` and `localhost:8001` to static_list of static discovery in config file, then try it:

 * `$ curl http://localhost:3000`

 ## Performance
 See [Performance Testing](https://github.com/yyyar/gobetween/wiki/Performance-tests-results).

-## Authors & Contributors
-- [Yaroslav Pogrebnyak](http://pogrebnyak.info)
-- Nick Doikov
-- Ievgen Ponomarenko

 ## The Name
 It's play on words: gobetween ("go between").
-Also it's written in Go, and it's a proxy so it's between 2 parties :-)
+Also, it's written in Go, and it's a proxy so it's something that stays between 2 parties :smile:

 ## License
 MIT.
 See LICENSE file for more details.

+## Authors & Contributors
+- [Yaroslav Pogrebnyak](http://pogrebnyak.info)
+- Nick Doikov
+- Ievgen Ponomarenko

 ## Logo
 Logo by [Max Demchenko](https://www.linkedin.com/in/max-demchenko-116170112)